ImagoXV/Epi2me_output_converter/README.md

 There you go

 Problems noted : Unclassified taxa are merged into one global unclassified one.
-That's really a shame, but EPI2ME does not give associated OTU ID or anything allowing us to climb back to clustering informations.
+That's really a shame, but EPI2ME does not give associated ASV ID or anything allowing us to climb back to clustering informations.